BaderLab/GenAnT/5-AssignGeneSymbols/README.md

 cut -f10-18 mikado.toga.mRNA.lncRNA.txt > toga_overlap.togaInfo.gff
 ```

 These can now be read into an R notebook called `MakeGeneSymbolTableLiftOffTOGA.rmd`, which processes these files to output a table of which LiftOff, TOGA, and non-coding RNA gene symbols from step 4 align to the different gene IDs.
+The file is a tab-delimited (TSV) file called `gene_symbols.tsv`.

 ### OrthoFinder